puppetlabs/puppet-docs/source/pe/2.5/console_navigating.markdown

 ### Classes

 Classes aren't automatically detected or validated; you have to enter a class's name yourself before you can apply it to a node or group.
-Once you do, though, you're good to go; Puppet will apply it as needed, and you can click the class in the console for a view of which nodes it's been assigned to.
+Once you do, though, you're all set; Puppet will apply it as needed, and you can click the class in the console to see which nodes it's been assigned to.

 [nav_group]: ./images/console/nav_group.png
 [nav_navbar]: ./images/console/nav_navbar.png